Dark Mode

 Rayner asks China to explain blanked-out embassy plans

-In 2018, China bought the old Royal Mint Court for £255 million.
-If the complex goes further, it will be Europe's biggest embassy at 20,000 square meters.
-The project calls for a cultural center and housing for 200 people, but there are also rooms that have no identified use on the site, including in the basement, behind security doors.
+China bought the former Royal Mint Court site for £255 million in 2018.
+If the complex goes ahead, its 20,000-square-metre footprint will make it Europe's largest embassy.
+The project includes a cultural centre and accommodation for 200 staff, but plans also show rooms with no identified use, including some in the basement behind security doors.

 Comment / Reply From